How Ignition is Helping Companies Break Free From Supply-Chain Issues

 New Fixes with Classic Solutions

 Oftentimes, products are developed to accomplish a specific task or more general goal, but that doesn’t prevent a product from having applications beyond its original intent.
 Such is the case for Ignition Edge Panel.
-A standalone HMI software product, Ignition Edge Panel enables users to rapidly build local HMIs for field devices and industrial HMIs.
+A standalone HMI software product, Ignition Edge Panel enables users to rapidly build local HMIs for field devices and HMIs for industrial devices.
 “People wanted a lightweight version of Ignition that was for small sites, for small projects,” Melville said.
 “And now a new problem comes along with the supply chain and you look at Ignition Edge and you say, you know what, Edge Panel really is a solution for how we can reduce lead times when you're trying to deliver HMIs.”

 Ignition Edge Panel offers two critical advantages over a more traditional HMI that become even more significant in the context of a backed-up supply chain: hardware agnosticism and fast installation.